ParallelAgile/CodeBot/index.md

 ![LemonTree from LieberLieber](images/lemontree_logo.png "LemonTree from LieberLieber")

-PA has partnered with LieberLieber, to offer a combined software license with their Github version management software [LemonTree](https://www.lieberlieber.com/lemontree/en/).
+PA has partnered with LieberLieber, to offer a [combined software license](http://www.parallelagile.com/pricing.html) with their model versioning software for distributed teams, [LemonTree](https://www.lieberlieber.com/lemontree/en/).